jnozzi/cocoadev.com/SiteContent/General/NSFileManagerHelp.markdown

 ----

 What is the output you are expecting?
-What do you get instead? -- [[MikeAmy]]
+What do you get instead? -- General/MikeAmy

 ----
 Your code is wrong in many aspects: